Koredotcom/docs/docs/xo/release-notes/11.x/contact-center-ai.md

 * SMS flow is triggered when a customer texts the number.
 * Currently, it only supports Twilio numbers in the generic SMS channel.

+### Flows

+#### Configuring Bot Delay – Transfer to External Agent

+A new option is added to transfer calls to external agents if the bot fails to respond in time.

+When enabled, the following options are available:

+* BotNoInputTimeout: Timeout in seconds (default is 2 sec).
+* BotNoInputSpeech/URL: Allows text or audio URL input (default is text).
+* BotNoInputRetries: Number of retries (default is 2).
+* BotNoInputGiveUpTimeout: Timeout in seconds (default if not provided).

+Two options are available if the bot does not respond within Give Up Timeout:

+* End the Call (default): Option to add a custom message.
+* Transfer the Call: Option to add a custom message for external agent transfer.

 <hr>

 ## v11.8.0 December 11, 2024